risojevicv/RSSC-transfer/README.md

 # RSSC-transfer
-Repository with the source code and pre-trained models for the paper ["The Role of Pre-Training in High-Resolution Remote Sensing Scene Classification"](https://arxiv.org/abs/2111.03690).
+Repository with the source code and pre-trained models for the paper ["Do we still need ImageNet pre-training in remote sensing scene classification?"](https://arxiv.org/abs/2111.03690), accepted at [ISPRS Congress 2022](https://www.isprs2022-nice.com/).

 ## Datasets